Baune8D/AspNet.Frontend.Templates/README.md

 Import aliases are automatically configured so root can be resolved using: `@/`.
 If using areas, they are also automatically aliased also using: `@<area>/`.

-The Webpack configuration is configured to split all `node_modules` code into a reusable `Vendor.js` bundle.
-It also uses content hashes for resulting non-development bundle names.
-This helps with proper cache busting.

-Source maps are enabled for easy debugging.

 Start development server with hot-reload using `npm start` script in project folder.
 Build production assets using `npm run build` script in project folder.